Why is Orlandosidee® Pepper special?

 What do I use white peppercorns for?

-White pepper goes well with light meats varieties and especially with grooved fish fillets.
-He has a wonderful pungent aroma.
+White Pepper goes well with light meats varieties and especially with grooved fish fillets.
+He has a wonderfully pungent aroma.
 It is best to grind it before use, ideally in a pepper mill.

 It gives grilled vegetables and other vegetarian dishes a pleasant spiciness.
 Also suitable for salad dressings and dips.

 Fill your spices into airtight containers.
-Also store them away from direct sunlight in a cool and dry place.
+Also, store them away from direct sunlight in a cold and dry place.